binipringle/crim-outline/index.md

 NYPL 100.00 - With intent that another person….
 Such conduct” (see above)

 In NY, yes.
-If prof mott attempted to solicit so – send letter – but letter wasn’t sent – if mott had mens rea she is still guilty of solicitation.
+If prof M attempted to solicit so – send letter – but letter wasn’t sent – if M had mens rea she is still guilty of solicitation.

 Does that make sense from a policy standpoint?
 Meh.
 Utilitarian: deterrence; retributive: bad thing so should be punished